 Tuition is available on the full range of orchestral instruments, as well as piano, organ, classical guitar, electric guitar and singing.
 We currently give in the region of 550+ instrument lessons per week and have 20 visiting teachers.

 A growing number of pupils go on to study music at GCSE and A level.
-Far from being a soft option, pupils master a challenging curriculum that covers the Western classical tradition, composing, preparation for performances and more.director of music, gareth harris
+Far from being a soft option, pupils master a challenging curriculum that encompasses the Western classical tradition through to the music of Cuba.
+Pupils are also required to compose and perform as a soloist and ensemble musician.director of music (Academic), Alison Jury

 Middle School pupils opt to take Edexcel GCSE Music and Sixth Form students can choose to study either Music or Music Technology (or both) at Advanced Level, following the Edexcel syllabus.